 This includes open houses, promoting on social media, advertising in local real estate magazines, advertising in local newspapers, advertising on real estate websites, providing professional, well placed signage, and informing their network of real estate professionals.

 The more information you can extract from the agents, the easier your decision will be when you make your final decision, as to which realtor to go with.
 Don’t sign anything with them until you have met with all of your candidates.

-Once you have decided on the agent you like best, you can move forward with finding a home, or listing your current home.
+Once you have decided on the agent you like best, you can move forward with finding a home, or listing your current home, or both.

 You may, at this point, decide to sign an agreement with the agent.
 By signing a Buyer’s Agreement, with your new agent. you can go into more detail as to what you are looking for, where you are looking, and your price range.